lightswitch05/php-version-audit/README.md

     --fail-patch                    generate a 30 exit code if there is a newer patch-level release.
     --fail-latest                   generate a 40 exit code if there is a newer release.
     --no-update                     do not download the latest rules.
 NOT RECOMMENDED!
+    --silent                        do not write any error messages to STDERR.
+    --v                             Set verbosity. v=warnings, vv=info, vvv=debug.
+Default is error.
+All logging writes to STDERR.

 ### Output